pub struct Problem<O> {

 impl<O: Gradient> Problem<O>

-.
-Internally, the number of evaluations of gradient
+an instance of Problem.
+Internally, the number of evaluations of gradient is counted.

 pub fn gradient(&mut self, param: &O::Param) -> Result<O::Gradient, Error>